Paul Joseph President - JECS

 Division of Teacher Education and Licensure in October 1997.
 In February 1999, he was selected for a full-time

-specialist position within the same division.
-In April of 1999, he was selected to fill a newly created senior
+specialist position within the same division and later that same year was selected to fill a newly created senior

 licensure specialist position overseeing six other full-time specialists, two part-time specialists as well